Tutorial 1: Framing the Question#

 Step 2: Understanding the state of the art & background#

-Here you will do a literature review (to be done AFTER this tutorial!).
+Here you will learn how to do a literature review (to be done for your project AFTER this tutorial!).

 Video 3: Literature Review & Background Knowledge#